kebede01/se_project_spots/README.md

 - I used javascript to add event listeners that respond on clicking buttons and submitting forms.

+- Used template to clone the image cards.
+So images are added using javascript.

 #### Here is the link to my deployed project on Github:

 [(https://kebede01.github.io/se_project_spots/)]